COURSE TITLE:

 A. INFORMATION ACQUISITION

-Assignment #1: Read a Book.
+Assignment #1: Read The Manual.

-Read book from bibliography of your choice.
-(If doing this class as a group, each person should read a book.)
+Read a book from the bibliography or one of student's choice.
+If taking this course in a group, each person should read a book.
+Only one person needs to write a summary.

 Assignment #3: Literature Review.

-Create an Annotated Bibliography.
-The annotation should include Title, Author, Publisher (or URL), length of article and a paragraph review of information contained.
+Create an annotated bibliography.
+The annotation should include Title, Author, Publisher (or URL),

-Add your opinion of the value of the contents of each article.
+and a paragraph review of information contained.
+Add your opinion of the value of

 Assignment #5: Classroom Observation.